rails/rails/guides/source/engines.md

 If you were to use this inside an engine, it would **always** go to the application's root.
 If you were to leave off the `main_app` "routing proxy" method call, it could potentially go to the engine's or application's root, depending on where it was called from.

-If a template is rendered from within an engine and it's attempting to use one of the application's routing helper methods, it may result in an undefined method call.
+If a template rendered from within an engine attempts to use one of the application's routing helper methods, it may result in an undefined method call.
 If you encounter such an issue, ensure that you're not attempting to call the application's routing methods without the `main_app` prefix from within the engine.

 ### Assets

 Assets within an engine work in an identical way to a full application.
-Because the engine class inherits from `Rails::Engine`, the application will know to look up in the engine's `app/assets` and `lib/assets` directories for potential assets.
+Because the engine class inherits from `Rails::Engine`, the application will know to look up assets in the engine's 'app/assets' and 'lib/assets' directories.

-Much like all the other components of an engine, the assets should also be namespaced.
-This means if you have an asset called `style.css`, it should be placed at `app/assets/stylesheets/[engine name]/style.css`, rather than `app/assets/stylesheets/style.css`.
-If this asset wasn't namespaced, then there is a possibility that the host application could have an asset named identically, in which case the application's asset would take precedence and the engine's one would be all but ignored.
+Like all of the other components of an engine, the assets should be namespaced.
+This means that if you have an asset called `style.css`, it should be placed at `app/assets/stylesheets/[engine name]/style.css`, rather than `app/assets/stylesheets/style.css`.
+If this asset isn't namespaced, there is a possibility that the host application could have an asset named identically, in which case the application's asset would take precedence and the engine's one would be ignored.

 Imagine that you did have an asset located at `app/assets/stylesheets/blorgh/style.css` To include this asset inside an application, just use `stylesheet_link_tag` and reference the asset as if it were inside the engine: